Bentopy: from simple packing to building cellular models

 The result should be similar to the snapshot shown below, you can observe:

-• The lysozyme proteins are distributed throughout the outer compartment.
+• The lysozyme proteins are distributed throughout compartment A.

-• The Ubiquitin proteins are concentrated near the membrane surfaces in the inner compartment.
+• The Ubiquitin proteins are concentrated near the membrane surfaces in compartment B.

 • No protein overlaps with the membrane structure.

-Figure 5: Multi-compartment double membrane system.
-The double membrane creates distinct inner and outer compartments.
-Ubiquitin (blue) is confined to the inner compartment between the membranes, while lysozyme (green) is placed only in the outer compartment.
+Figure 6: Multi-compartment double membrane system.
+The double membrane creates two distinct open compartments.
+Ubiquitin (blue) is confined to one compartment between the membranes (A), while lysozyme (green) is placed only in the other compartment (B).

 Run a simulation

-With the complete solvated system, you can now run a MD simulations using the provided input files:
+With the complete solvated system, you can now run a molecular dynamics simulation using the provided input files.

 # Energy minimization